mobiverse-solutions/laravel-pami/README.md

     ```

 5. After successfully adding this package to your project, you will need to publish the config file where you can
-   set up your credentials for Sinay APIs access.
-The following command will allow you do that:
+   set up your credentials for Asterisk AMI access.
+The following command will allow you to do that:
     ```bash
     php artisan vendor:publish laravel-pami-config
     ```